geobarry/mousefree/README.md

 Fourth, applications known to cause issues have been blacklisted.
 Currently, this list only includes Microsoft Excel.

+This is not a complete list, but an attempt to document the most important issues that I've experienced so that maybe others won't make the same mistakes.

 Please note that I do not consider myself an expert programmer let alone an expert UIAutomation programmer.
 At the time of writing I think that I have explored UIAutomation with talon more than anybody else contributing regularly to the talon Slack, but that is out of necessity not because I have particular expertise.
 If you have suggestions or see things that I am doing wrong, or better yet want to contribute or collaborate, please let me know!

 ### Will this code be maintained & updated?